Floe-Project/Floe/readme.md

 - Good tooling is a priority.
 The build system generates a compile_commands.json, so clangd, clang-tidy, cppcheck, etc. are all supported.
 - We pair `Nix` with `just` for accessing great tools, being able to deeply integrate the project and be consistent across machines (local/CI/Linux/macOS).
 - We try to focus on making the code a joy to work on: programming can be fun.
 - Incrementally improve the codebase, it's still a work-in-progress.
+Unfortunately there's still some technical debt to pay off.